- Address: Independence Avenue, Abuja

 The FIFA U-17 World Cup

 The Moshood Abiola National Stadium, which is named after Moshood Kashimawo Olawale Abiola, was one of the FIFA U-17 World Cup venues in 2009.
-It hosted the first-ever FIFA U-17 World Cup final in Nigeria that year.
-60,000 people attended the game.
+The Argentine Republic, Brazil, Colombia, Germany, Honduras, New Zealand, Nigeria, Spain and the Swiss Confederation played at the stadium during the tournament.
+The Moshood Abiola National Stadium hosted the first-ever FIFA U-17 World Cup final in Nigeria.
+60,000 people attended the game, which took place on 15 November 2009.
 The football match was won by the Swiss Confederation, commonly known as Switzerland, after defeating Nigeria.

 The national football team of Nigeria